 Based on desired student outcomes, what instructional variation will be used to address the needs of English Learners by language proficiency level?

-This unit was designed primarily for EL students.
-Supports include

-Thinking Maps, linguistic frames, academic vocabulary practice, strategic grouping and structured speaking opportunities.
+This unit was designed with the needs of EL students in mind.
+Supports include Thinking Maps, linguistic frames, academic vocabulary practice, strategic grouping and structured speaking opportunities.